MattSortsThings/kolyteon/dev_notes/problem_definition_sudoku.md

 Given a `SudokuProblem` problem instance and an `IReadOnlyList<NumberedSquare>` solution instance, the problem is solved by the solution if all the following conditions are satisfied:

-1. The quantity of numbered squares in the solution is equal to the quantity of fixed numbers in the problem subtracted from the problem grid area.
+1. The quantity of numbered squares in the solution is equal to the quantity of filled squares in the problem subtracted from the problem grid area.
 2. Every numbered square in the solution has a unique square.
 3. Every numbered square in the solution has a number in the range [1, 9].
 4. Every numbered square in the solution has a square that fits inside the problem grid.
-5. Every numbered square in the solution has a square that is not a fixed number in the problem.
+5. Every numbered square in the solution has a square that is not a filled square in the problem.
-6. When the fixed numbers in the problem and the numbered squares in the solution are combined, the numbers 1-9 occur once in every column.
+6. When the filled squares in the problem and the numbered squares in the solution are combined, the numbers 1-9 occur once in every column.
-7. When the fixed numbers in the problem and the numbered squares in the solution are combined, the numbers 1-9 occur once in every row.
+7. When the filled squares in the problem and the numbered squares in the solution are combined, the numbers 1-9 occur once in every row.
-8. When the fixed numbers in the problem and the numbered squares in the solution are combined, the numbers 1-9 occur once in every sector.
+8. When the filled squares in the problem and the numbered squares in the solution are combined, the numbers 1-9 occur once in every sector.

 ## Binary CSP Modelling